Levison Wood would

-He trudged the length of the Nile and dodged Honduran gangsters but will explorer & TV presenter, Levison Wood, brave Weston-super-Mare?
+He trudged the length of the Nile, dodged Honduran gangsters but the burning question is... would explorer & TV presenter, Levison Wood, brave Weston-super-Mare?

 The latter-day Lawrence of Arabia, takes a short walk down the M5.
 Muddy caught up with him en route.